Legislature(2025 - 2026)GRUENBERG 120

 near King Salmon.
 He said that the group is supportive of Mr.

-Carpenters reappointment.
+Carpenter's reappointment.
 He noted that Mr. Carpenter was

-knowledgeable about subsistence, sport, commercial and personal-
+knowledgeable about subsistence, sport, commercial, and

-approachable, experienced, and willing to listen to any user
+is approachable, experienced, and willing to listen to any user

 group when making science-led decisions.